juanjoDiaz/serverless-plugin-warmup/README.md

 If setting `prewarm` to `true`, the deployment user used by the AWS CLI and the Serverless framework also needs permissions to invoke the warmer.

+### Netowrking

+The WarmUp function use normal calls to the AWS SDK in order to keep your lambdas warm.
+If you set up at the provider level or the warmer confir level that the wamer function should be deployed into into a VPC subnet you need to keep in mind a couple of things:

+* If the subnet is public, access to the AWS API should be allowed by [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html).
+* If the subnet is private, a [Network Address Translation (NAT) gateway](http://docs.aws.amazon.com/lambda/latest/dg/vpc.html) is needed so the warmers can connect to the AWS API.
+* In either case, the security group and the network ACLs need to allow access from the warmer to the AWS API.

+Since the AWS SDK doesn't provide any timeout by default, this plugin uses a default connection timeout of 1 second.
+This is to avoid the issue of a lambda constantly timing out and consuming all its allowed duration simply because it can't connect to the AWS API.

 ### Lifecycle hooks

 WarmUp plugin uses 3 lifecycles hooks: